pivotal/docs-tap/vscode-extension/install.md

     - **Confirm Delete**: This controls whether the extension asks for confirmation when deleting a workload.
-    - **Enable Live Hover**: For more information, see [Integrating Live Hover by using Spring Boot Tools](live-hover.md).
-Reload VS Code for this change to take effect.
     - **Source Image**: (Required) The registry location for publishing local source code.
 For example, `registry.io/yourapp-source`.
 This must include both a registry and a project name.
     - **Local Path**: (Optional) The path on the local file system to a directory of source code to